Pro Se Plaintiff: McCormick v. HABC

 Evidently, the trial court probably could have disposed of this case on a pre-trial motion for summary judgment based on the same facts that it entered judgment at trial.
 However, it is not clear why that didn’t happen.
 In any event, the courts gave this plaintiff a full hearing of the issues she tried to raise.

-Mark Kopec is a top-rated medical malpractice lawyer.
-You can contact him at 800-604-0704 for a free consultation.
-The Kopec Law Firm is located in Baltimore and pursues cases throughout Maryland and Washington, D.C.
-Thank you for reading the Maryland Medical Malpractice Lawyer Blog.
+Mark Kopec is a top-rated Baltimore medical malpractice lawyer.
+Contact us at 800-604-0704 to speak directly with Attorney Kopec in a free consultation.
+The Kopec Law Firm is in Baltimore and helps clients throughout Maryland and Washington, D.C.
+Thank you for reading the Baltimore Medical Malpractice Lawyer Blog.

 What Our Clients Say About Us